walterhiggins/WMPJS/README.md

 ### Summary

-We've installed a programming editor and have taken our first steps creating and editing a new javascript file.
-In the next section of the book we'll dive into creating working javascript plugins for Minecraft.
+We've installed a programming editor and have taken our first steps creating and editing a new Javascript file.
+In the next section of the book we'll dive into creating working Javascript plugins for Minecraft.

 This is where the fun begins.